dzaporozhets/six/README.markdown

 # use specific pack for rules
 abilities.use(:book) # true
-abilities.allowed? :read_book, nil, nil # true
+abilities.allowed? :anyone, :read_book, book # true
-abilities.allowed? :drive, nil, nil # false
+abilities.allowed? :anyone, :drive, car # false

 abilities.use(:car)
-abilities.allowed? :drive, nil, nil      # true
+abilities.allowed? :anyone, :drive, :any      # true
-abilities.allowed? :read_book, nil, nil  # false
+abilities.allowed? :anyone, :read_book, :any  # false

 # use reset to return to global usage
 abilities.reset_use
-abilities.allowed? :drive, nil, nil     # true
+abilities.allowed? :anyone, :drive, :any     # true
-abilities.allowed? :read_book, nil, nil # true
+abilities.allowed? :anyone, :read_book, :any # true

 # different use methods
 abilities.use(:ufo)  # false